dng24/intl-iot/model/model_details.md

 `-o OUT_DIR` - The path to the directory to place the split decoded files.
 This directory will be created if it does not exist.
 This option is required.

 `-t TIME_WIN` - The maximum number of seconds of traffic that each split file will contain.
-Defualt is `30`.
+Default is `30`.

 `-s SLIDE_INT` - The minimum number of seconds between the first timestamp of each file.
 Default is `5`.